colebolebole/pyweather/README.md

-Simply use any webserver client (exp SiPyWeb), run it and it should work. already has a free public api key installed!
+Simply use any webserver client (exp SiPyWeb), run it and it should work. already has a free public api key installed! and/or you can of course make your own api key: https://home.openweathermap.org/api_keys

 ---